dmbarbour/glas/docs/GlasApps.md

 A runtime can provide a familiar and flexible heap-allocation API.
 Part of this heap may be persistent, with a global variables shared between applications through a configured database.
 Heap references are abstracted to simplify garbage collection, control scope, and support type annotations.
 A viable API (tentative):

 * `sys.heap.*` -
-  * `scope.*` - We divide the heap into a few scopes.
-The longer-lived the scope, the more restrictive of abstract data.
-Conversely, data from a longer-lived scope can be stored into a shorter-lived scope.
-Scope can be enforced dynamically via tagged pointers.
+  * `scope.*` - Data from a longer-lived scope may be stored into a shorter-lived scope, but not vice versa.
+Dynamically enforced via tagged pointers.
-    * `shared : Scope` - persistent, shared state through a configured database, with flexible heap refs.
+    * `db : Scope` - persistent, shared state through a configured database, with flexible heap refs.
-    * `runtime : Scope` - runtime or process resources like open files, network connections, FFI threads.
+    * `rt : Scope` - runtime or process resources like open files, network connections, FFI threads.
-    * `transaction : Scope` - implicitly cleared before commit, can enforce protocols via linear types.
+    * `tn : Scope` - implicitly cleared before commit, can enforce protocols via linear types.
     * `cmp.eq(Scope, Scope) : Boolean` - returns whether two scopes are the same.
-    * `cmp.ge(Scope, Scope) : Boolean` - is lifespan of left scope greater than or equal to right scope?
+    * `cmp.ge(Scope, Scope) : Boolean` - true iff lifespan of left scope greater or equal to right scope
   * `var(Scope, Name) : Ref` - global variable of given scope and name, serves as a garbage collection root.
 Name should be a short, meaningful text.
 The default value for a unassigned variable is zero, but this may be influenced by declared schema or usage hints.
   * `ref.*` - new refs, weak refs, reference equality
     * `new(Scope, Data) : Ref` - new anonymous reference at given scope, garbage collected upon becoming unreachable.
 A new shared-scope Ref may be represented entirely within the runtime until it must be serialized to the shared database.
 Diverges with type error if scope is incompatible with data.